 No, an Opera browser assistant is not required.
 To get rid of the Opera browser assistant, you can uninstall Opera and reinstall Opera.
 Once reinstalled, the assistant should be gone.

 So, this way, you can get rid of BrowserAssistant.exe, especially if it’s a virus.
 If you have found the blog to be helpful, do give it a thumbs up.
-You can also get connected with us on Facebook, YouTube.
+Follow us on social media – Facebook, Twitter, and YouTube.